 When baby doesn’t finish the bottle or goes to sleep while feeding

 Don’t worry if your baby doesn’t finish the bottle.
-Babies are very good at judging how much they need, so you can let your baby decide when they’ve had enough infant formula or breastmilk.
+Babies are very good at judging how much they need, so you can let your baby decide when they’ve had enough formula or breastmilk.

 If your baby goes to sleep during a feed, put baby over your shoulder, rub their back, and stroke their head, legs and tummy.
-This can help to wake your baby up.
-A nappy change is a good way to wake your baby up if that doesn’t work.
+This can help your baby to wake up.
+A nappy change is a good way to wake up your baby if that doesn’t work.

 Wait until your baby is properly awake before offering the rest of the formula or breastmilk.